JerryLui/jbfinder/README.md

 A lot of companies use a third party service as their Career Page which means the same crawler can be used for companies using the same service.
 I have gathered some of the companies using Teamtailor as seen in teamtailor.json.

+- jobs.html output from program
+- main.py edit keywords and locations by your preference
 - jdbhandler.py handles communication with the SQLite database
-- jfinder.py is a crawler for jobs
+- jfinder.py helper class for main
+- google_teamtailor.py used to gather list of companies using teamtailor using Google's api

 In main.py I have written some quick code to update the db and print out offers of interest based on given keywords and locations.